maksudur420/React-typeScript-Cart-Project/README.md

+# Project Features
+- this project is designed with tailwind CSS and React,TypeScript
+- this project is responsive in all devices
 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.